wabo225/wabo225/README.md

 - Hi, I’m Will Bodron \
-With Physics and math degrees, almost all my knowledge of coding has been self taught.
-This github page is meant to contain, instead of showcase, some of my work.
-My programmatic interests include statistics, visualization, and simulation \
+With Physics and math degrees, I've learned coding mostly through competitive coding and through work opportunities My programmatic interests include statistics, visualization, simulation, and machine vision.
-I’m currently learning integrated circuits for the fun of it.
-My last personal learning project was music composition and analog synthesizers!
 - Reach me at *wabo225@uky.edu* or *wabodron@gmail.com*

 Perhaps the most comprehensive example of my work to be found on this page is for my work on external cavity diode [laser stabilization](../../../laserStabilization).